 Nuclear navies, whether Russian, Chinese, American, French, Indian or British, cling to their reactor officers, fearing that they might decide that running a power plant and coming home to see family every day is better than going to sea.
-In some of these navies, reactor officers are even lured back with movie star salaries until they are sixty.Marine nuclear propulsion is the propulsion of a ship or submarine with heat provided by a nuclear reactor.
+In some of these navies, reactor officers are even lured back with movie star salaries until they reach sixty.Marine nuclear propulsion is the propulsion of a ship or submarine with heat provided by a nuclear reactor.
 The power plant heats the water to produce steam for a turbine that is used to turn the ship's propeller through a gearbox or through an electrical generator and engine.
 Nuclear propulsion is mainly used in naval warships, such as nuclear submarines and supercarriers.

-That said, it seems to me that the easiest fuels for ships are probably powdered metals: they have the space and bunkerage to modernize and powdered metal can easily be mass-converted back into metallic powder, ready to oxidize again from surplus grid energy.
-Wind and solar energy feel clean, and nuclear energy feel dirty and dangerous, which is unfortunate because people act on emotions rather than facts and reason.Nuclear power, even the rather stupid design that exploded in Chernobyl, causes far less disease and environmental damage, even in its stupid and enriched pressurized water pump form, and even*INCLUDING* all the mishaps and foolishness of hasty development, without the security caused by trying to find ideas guessed deadlines while working on the first efforts of several reactor designs.
+A small number of experimental civilian nuclear craft have been built.The easiest fuels for ships are probably powdered metals: they have the space and bunkerage to modernize and powdered metal can easily be mass-converted back into metallic powder, ready to oxidize again from surplus grid energy.
+Wind and solar energy feel clean, and nuclear energy feel dirty and dangerous, which is unfortunate because people act on emotions rather than facts and reason.Nuclear power, even the rather stupid design that exploded in Chernobyl, causes far less disease and environmental damage than other forms of energy production.
 In addition to political and safety concerns (realistic or not), problems with maintenance, accident problems (imagine a nuclear-powered vessel sinking in a fishing zone), technology transfer and cost mean that this is not a start.Not much when considering power requirements, but engine warm-up will decrease, so you may be able to make the engine much smaller in comparison, which will be important in things like a car, submarine, or warhead.
 On container ships however, the size and weight of the electric motor it's not really a problem like they are today.People are going to be as interested in the unmanned nuclear merchant ship as they are in the unmanned civil aircraft.

 Both the United States and Russia have nuclear reactors that have fallen to the bottom of the ocean without harmful effects and have been there for many decades.
 Obviously, they should fully adopt the protocols and procedures of the Nuclear Navy which have worked so well for so long; there is no reason to reinvent the wheel.The following are ships that are or were in commercial or civil use and have nuclear marine propulsion.
-Or put more simply, assuming a random shipping time of three weeks for a container ship from China to the U. S. In the US, a 50% speed increase would reduce that time by a full week.
+Or put more simply, assuming a random shipping time of three weeks for a container ship from China to the U. S., a 50% speed increase would reduce that time by a full week.